El Mencho: Leadership tenure

 As leader of the CJNG, El Mencho solidified his position and grew his organization through territorial expansion and by corrupting government officials.
 The CJNG went from being a small, offshoot criminal gang to one of the leading criminal groups in Mexico.
 Throughout the process, El Mencho established himself as one of Mexico's most-wanted criminals.
-His rise to fame is due to a number of factors, including the aggressive and sensationalist displays of public violence by the CJNG.
+His rise to fame was due to a number of factors, including the aggressive and sensationalist displays of public violence by the CJNG.
 The direct attacks of the CJNG against Mexico's security forces earned El Mencho a reputation among authorities as "principal enemy" of the state and as a dangerous criminal.
 In addition, the fall of Mexico's former top crime bosses cleared the way for El Mencho to gain visibility and status.

 He consolidated his operations in Jalisco and its adjacent states by fighting off incursions from criminal groups like Los Zetas and the Knights Templar Cartel.
-According to government sources, he is responsible for overseeing the CJNG's entire drug trafficking operations in the states of Jalisco, Colima, and Guanajuato, where he created a bastion for methamphetamine production and trade.
+According to government sources, he was responsible for overseeing the CJNG's entire drug trafficking operations in the states of Jalisco, Colima, and Guanajuato, where he created a bastion for methamphetamine production and trade.

-Their operational capacity in Mexico is concentrated in 8 states: Jalisco, Colima, Guanajuato, Nayarit, and Veracruz, where it holds a firm grip of drug trafficking operations, and Morelos, Guerrero and Michoacán, where it fights competing rival drug groups.
+Their operational capacity in Mexico is concentrated in eight states: Jalisco, Colima, Guanajuato, Nayarit, and Veracruz, where it holds a firm grip of drug trafficking operations, and Morelos, Guerrero and Michoacán, where it fights competing rival drug groups.
 Between 2014 and 2016, the only region in the country where the CJNG lost its territorial presence was in Mexico City.
 Internationally, the CJNG reportedly has ties with criminal groups in the U.S., the rest of Latin America, Europe, Asia, and Africa.
 On an international scale, the CJNG is mainly focused on trafficking cocaine and methamphetamine.

 El Mencho was able to make the CJNG one of Mexico's most profitable criminal gangs.
-The government estimates that El Mencho's group has about US$50 billion in total assets.
+The government estimates that El Mencho's group has about US$50billion in total assets.
 This success was shared with Abigael González Valencia, his brother-in-law, who headed a drug trafficking group known as Los Cuinis, allied to the CJNG.
 Abigael was arrested by the Mexican Navy on 28 February 2015.
 Part of El Mencho's success in the drug trade had to do with his ability to strategize market and consumer changes.
 Initially, the CJNG produced methamphetamine, but then he moved to heroin production when the consumer demand changed.

-In 2019 Kyle Mori, the head of the DEA team tasked with locating El Mencho, stated in an interview with Univision that he believed El Mencho had a net worth of at least $500 million and he could also be worth over $1 billion.
+In 2019, Kyle Mori, the head of the DEA team tasked with locating El Mencho, stated in an interview with Univision that he believed El Mencho had a net worth of at least $500 million and he could also be worth over $1 billion.